-I created a new post explaining how to remove information from Google search engine, and now decided to create this new post providing the insight you may find it of use if are searching for ways to remove negative review from Google search.
+I created a new post explaining how to remove information from Google search engine, and now decided to create this new post providing the insight you may find it of use when you are searching for ways to remove negative review from Google search.

 If the Negative Review is Posted on External Site NOT Owned by Google

-That means, if you contact Google instead of me asking for removal of such content hosted on external website (as in the example page above), Google is just going to ignore your request.
-Because even if it deletes it, its algorithms will pick that content up again when it re-crawls the internet.
-Therefore, it asks you to deal with it at the source (external website).
-Make sense?
-Because ONLY I can remove that web page from my own website.
+That means, if you contact Google instead of the external site owner asking for removal of such negative review hosted on external website, Google is just going to ignore your request.
+Because even if it deletes the bad review from its cache server, Google’s algorithms will see the same negative review from that external site again when it re-crawls the internet.

 You got plenty of options, you could follow the regular channels if you believe the review is false, misleading and causes damage such as getting in touch with a lawyer and send out notices similar to the one in the image below.

 Regarding Google and even external sites, there are plenty of options available to you, here are some of them.